Canaan Partners

 Venture Round in 2013

-Semnur Pharmaceuticals, Inc. is a specialty pharmaceutical company dedicated to the development of innovative non-opioid medications aimed at treating lumbar radicular pain.
-The company focuses on creating products that address the needs of pain management practitioners and their patients, particularly those suffering from back pain.
-By prioritizing clinical and commercial development, Semnur aims to enhance the efficacy and safety of pain management therapies, ultimately improving treatment outcomes for underserved patient populations.
+Semnur Pharmaceuticals, Inc. is an emerging specialty pharmaceutical company dedicated to the development of innovative non-opioid drugs aimed at treating lumbar radicular pain.
+The company focuses on creating products that address the needs of pain management practitioners and their patients, particularly those who are underserved in terms of effective back pain treatment.
+By emphasizing clinical and commercial development, Semnur aims to enhance the efficacy and safety of pain management solutions, thereby improving outcomes for individuals suffering from back pain.

 Dermira